Cheap Trick: 1980s struggles (1981–1986)

 In July 1981, CBS Inc. sued Cheap Trick and their manager Ken Adamany for $10 million, alleging they were attempting to coerce CBS into re-negotiating their contract and had refused to record any new material for the label since October 1980.
 The lawsuit was settled in early 1982 and work commenced on the next album: One on One.
 The album spawned two minor hits with the power ballad "If You Want My Love" (which peaked at no. 45) and the innuendo-laced rocker "She's Tight" (which peaked at no. 65).

 Cheap Trick released Next Position Please in 1983.
-The album's two singles, "Dancing the Night Away" and "I Can't Take It," failed to chart.
+The album's two singles, "Dancing the Night Away" and "I Can't Take It", failed to chart.
+In the same year, Cheap Trick performed two songs for the soundtrack of the adult animated film Rock & Rule, which became a cult classic.

 In 1984, the band recorded the title track to the Tim Matheson comedy Up The Creek, which Nielsen later called "one of the worst" songs he'd ever written.

 The band released Standing on the Edge in 1985.
 This album was called their "best collection of bubblegum bazooka rock in years".
 The album's first single, "Tonight It's You", reached No. 8 on Billboard's Top Rock Tracks chart.

 In 1986, the band recorded "Mighty Wings", the end-title cut for the film Top Gun.
 They then released The Doctor in the fall.
 The album's lone single, "It's Only Love", failed to chart.
 The music video for "It's Only Love" made history as the first music video to use captioning for hearing-impaired persons.
 The Doctor turned out to be the band's final album with Jon Brant as bassist.